manatlan/reqman/docs/python.md

         return base64.b64encode( x )
 ```

+!!! tip
     A better place for theses methods : declare them in the [reqman.conf](conf.md) !